wenleicao/dataviz-project-template-proposal/README.md

 ## Questions & Tasks

 The following tasks and questions will drive the visualization and interaction decisions for this project:
-•	Massachusetts community type (map chart)
+*	Massachusetts community type (map chart)
-•	How crime are distributed across Massachusetts? (map chart, total crime count, color based on number)
+*	How crime are distributed across Massachusetts? (map chart, total crime count, color based on number)
-•	How crime are distributed after weighted by population? (using total crime count/ population, color based on number)
+*	How crime are distributed after weighted by population? (using total crime count/ population, color based on number)
-•	100% stacked column chart show crime difference between different community types.
+*	100% stacked column chart show crime difference between different community types.
-•	Scatter chart between population and crime number, color by city
+*	Scatter chart between population and crime number, color by city
-•	interactive chart, when choose area, community type, top 3 /bottom 3 city show on the map (this will help people make decision)
+*	interactive chart, when choose area, community type (in the form of menu instead of checkbox), top 10 /bottom 10 cities show on the map (this will help people make decision)

 ## Sketches